danzsmith53/tensorsets/README.md

 # Known issues

-This is a duct-tape POC.
-Using this in production will result in multiple RGEs.
+This is a POC.
+Using this in production may result in errors.

 ## Walkthrough